bestkanthed/test_iitbaba/TO_DOS.md

 3) And entire use in phone Signup with phone.
 4) Add posts with images.
 5) Add questions.
 6) Change feed look.
+Make everything look as you want in the feed.
 For relations.
+    - link difference for names.
+    - adding photo of the next person.
+    - Feed format.
+    - Later give an option to connect stuff and show connected stuff.
 7) Show relationships explicilty.

 0.5) Write test cases for testing user limits and response times.